chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Done/Why Is Elm More Popular than Purescript.md

 > If you want a practical language for client-side web programming (that is also a full-fledged backend language thanks to node.js), that is similar to Haskell, then PureScript
 > If you want a pure functional language for client-side web dev that is easy to learn, go with Elm.

+- One person believes that PureScript is the right choice for people who want to use a general purpose Haskell-like language for web programming.

 <hr>

 > I think a lot of devs aren't necessarily looking for expressive power in a language.
 They're looking for a way to stop making nightmare code bases.
 I think there's an impression that Elm has just enough complexity to get the job done on the front end, while still providing many of the benefits of strict typing, even if its not as elegant as its possible to be in a more full featured language.
 > Also, doesn't elm have better performance than purescript?

+- One person believes that many people choose a language not based on what it *can* do, but based on what it *prevents* you from doing, because most people just want to avoid nightmare codebases.

 <hr>